 Learn more about Disney’s newest ship, the Wish, and how to book a reservation at the Hyperspace lounge.

 Learn about Castaway Cay if your ship is stopping there.

 See what the dessert experience at Remy is like.

 Learn about taking Disney transfers to the port.

 Prepare for Boarding Day

-When your boarding day finally arrives make sure you have all your documents and you arrive at your Port Arrival Time and know what you can pack in your carry-on.
-Once on the ship remember you are not going to be able to do everything, make sure you take some time to relax and enjoy yourself.
+When your boarding day finally arrives, make sure you have all your documents, arrive at your Port Arrival Time and know what you can pack in your carry-on.
+Once on the ship, remember you will not be able to do everything.
+Make sure you take some time to relax and enjoy yourself.